 I am not a huge Harry Potter fan.
 I only recently watched all six films for the first time to prepare for my visit to the Wizarding World.
 But even as a non-fan, the Wizarding World got me excited.
 To see the world found by the Potter films (and books) recreated in real life is breathtaking.
 I’m sure all the anticipation of getting inside fueled my excitement, but when I finally stepped into Hogsmeade Village, my eyes were wide open (despite being only on 4 hours of sleep) and I could not stop smiling.

-While the rest of Islands of Adventure does an adequate job of transporting guests to another world, the Wizarding World of Harry Potter is truly immersive.
-Not only does it make you forget about the real world, it makes you forget you’re even in a theme park.
-Around every corner guests will find something to laugh at, a smiling face to talk with (in character), and… plenty to spend money on.
+While the rest of Islands of Adventure does an adequate job of transporting Guests to another world, the Wizarding World of Harry Potter is truly immersive.
+Not only does it make you forget about the real world, but it also makes you forget you’re even in a theme park.
+Around every corner Guests will find something to laugh at, a smiling face to talk with (in character), and… plenty to spend money on.

 Unlike Main Street USA at Disney’s Magic Kingdom, which evokes a feeling of the early 1900s, the Wizarding World goes beyond a feeling.
 It puts you IN the world of Harry Potter.
 Countless windows to “closed” shops are filled with animated goodies including a quill that writes on its own and plants that move.
 Within the shops, you will encounter owls that subtly come to life, moving props hanging from the ceiling, directed sound effects as you pass through tight areas, and so much more.
 Even if you’re not shopping, the shops are attractions unto themselves.